piotr-kopacki/campy/README.md

 # Campy
-A site made for my RTSP Stream converting script made with Django.
+A site made for my RTSP Stream converting script.
+Made with Django.

 ### Installation